HarrisonMauseth/pet-food-tracker/README.md

 ## Key Directories
 While the project is by no means massive, it is worth highlighting a few of the key directories found in this repository:

-- `src` - contains the `main.cpp` file where the code for the application lives.
+- `arduino-code` - contains the `main.cpp` file where the code for the standalone device lives
-- `pcb-files` - as the name suggests, this directory is where you can find the files associated with the printed circuit board.
+- `pcb-files` - as the name suggests, this directory is where you can find the files associated with the printed circuit board
-- `stl-files` - if you are looking to find the files for 3D printing, they stored here.
+- `stl-files` - if you are looking to find the files for 3D printing, they stored here
+- `server` - where the Spring Boot Java server and RESTful API is stored

 ## Roadmap
 I am tackling this project with a three phased approach:
-- Phase One - initial design and implementation (Completed)
+- Phase One - initial design and implementation of standalone device **(Completed)**
-- Phase Two - design a database and server to be accessible via a RESTful API
+- Phase Two - design a database and server to be accessible via a RESTful API **(In Progress)**
-- Phase Three - client side GUI
+- Phase Three - client side web appication using a SPA framework such as Vue.js

-The current state of the project is that I have a functioning piece of hardware in my home that works exactly as initially intended.
-However, since the start of this project, I have been toying with the idea of integrating a server and a client side GUI
+- Phase Four - repurpose the standalone arduino porject to leverage the server-side API

+At this time, phase one is complete and the standalone device mentioned previously works as intended.
+I am currently working on creating a REST API written in Java that leverages Spring Boot.

-## Phase One (Completed) - Initial Design and Implementation
+## Phase One (Completed) - Standalone Device
 This is where the project started.
 All I wanted was a physical device to sit on my counter to reduce the excessive daily conversations about whether or not the dogs have been fed.
 This phase of the project accomplished exactly that.

 ### Hardware Required